History of rail transport: Metal rails introduced

 A replica of a "Little Eaton Tramway" wagon.
 The tracks are plateways.

 Cast-iron rails of the Alexandrovsky plant railway in Russia.
 1788.

-The introduction of steam engines for powering blast air to blast furnaces led to a large increase in British iron production after the mid-1750s.
+The introduction of steam engines to powering blast furnaces led to a large increase in British iron production after the mid-1750s.

 In the late 1760s, the Coalbrookdale Company began to fix plates of cast iron to the upper surface of wooden rails, which increased their durability and load-bearing ability.
-At first only balloon loops could be used for turning wagons, but later, movable points were introduced that allowed passing loops to be created.
+At first, only balloon loops could be used for turning wagons, but later, movable points were introduced that allowed passing loops to be created.

 A system was introduced in which unflanged wheels ran on L-shaped metal plates – these became known as plateways.
 John Curr, a Sheffield colliery manager, invented this flanged rail in 1787, though the exact date of this is disputed.
 The plate rail was taken up by Benjamin Outram for wagonways serving his canals, manufacturing them at his Butterley ironworks.
-In 1803, William Jessop opened the Surrey Iron Railway, a double track plateway, sometimes erroneously cited as world's first public railway, in south London.
+In 1803, William Jessop opened the Surrey Iron Railway, a double track plateway in south London sometimes erroneously cited as world's first public railway.

 In 1789, William Jessop had introduced a form of all-iron edge rail and flanged wheels for an extension to the Charnwood Forest Canal at Nanpantan, Loughborough, Leicestershire.
 In 1790, Jessop and his partner Outram began to manufacture edge-rails.
 Jessop became a partner in the Butterley Company in 1790.
 The first public edgeway (thus also first public railway) built was the Lake Lock Rail Road in 1796.
 Although the primary purpose of the line was to carry coal, it also carried passengers.

 These two systems of constructing iron railways, the "L" plate-rail and the smooth edge-rail, continued to exist side by side into the early 19th century.
 The flanged wheel and edge-rail eventually proved its superiority and became the standard for railways.

 Cast-iron fishbelly edge rail manufactured by Outram at the Butterley Company ironworks for the Cromford and High Peak Railway (1831).
 These are smooth edgerails for wheels with flanges.